 While the Conference hosts over 100 speakers and performers during one week in April, the Athenaeum is designed to focus on individual distinguished guests, and these visits are scheduled throughout the fall and spring semesters.
 An Athenaeum guest speaker interacts with students in different settings over several days.
 Athenaeum programs are interdisciplinary explorations of ideas, drawing together students from various schools and colleges on the Boulder campus.
 Notable guests not only inspire students, but also find the Athenaeum to be a personally rewarding and exhilarating experience.

-Athenaeum guest lecturers are hosted by two Athenaeum Student Fellows during the two or three day program.
-The Student Fellows are responsible for planning events and providing hospitality.
-An Athenaeum program typically includes classroom visits, symposia, a public lecture, and a catered student dinner.
-There is a particular focus on personal exchanges between students and speakers.
+Athenaeum guest speakers are hosted by two Athenaeum Student Fellows during the course of their visit.
+The Student Fellows are responsible for coordinating events, classes, meals, transportation, and attendant logistics.
+An Athenaeum program typically includes classroom visits, an evening public talk or performance, and a social event on another evening with students, faculty, staff, and community supporters.
+At all events and meals, there is a particular focus on personal exchanges between students and speakers.

-Students, please watch the Buff Bulletin for announcements of Athenaeum events.
-Contact us at firstname.lastname@example.org for more information or to request to be added to the Athenaeum e-list.
+Students, email us at email@example.com for more information or to request to be added to the Athenaeum student fans e-list.